sghallen/Asterisk/README.md

 sudo ./asterisk_install

 When the asterisk config file opens, manually change the runuser and rungroup variables to the appropriate user (save with :wq)
+When the empty modules.config file opens, for now save with :wq